 This Land is Our Land: Protecting NYC’s Parks and Gardens

 This training addresses the organizing, policy and legal landscape (!) of our parks, gardens and other open spaces.
 It places current organizing and preservation efforts in context of the history of resident-led development of neighborhoods abandoned by municipal infrastructures and looks to the future of community assets as part of a restorative planning and asset distribution strategy.
-This workshop is offered in collaboration with 596 Acres.

 Protecting Our Places: Know Your Rights on Non-Profit Tax Exemptions